docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

   annotations:
     ignore-check.kube-linter.io/run-as-non-root: >-
-      The mail server needs to run as root ignore-check.kube-linter.io/privileged-ports: >-
+      The mailserver needs to run as root ignore-check.kube-linter.io/privileged-ports: >-
-      The mail server needs privilegdes ports
+      The mailserver needs privilegdes ports
     ignore-check.kube-linter.io/no-read-only-root-fs: >-
       There are too many files written to make The root FS read-only